liquity/dev/README.md

 Gas cost of steps 2-4 will be free, and step 5 will be O(1).

 Hints allow cheaper CDP operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.

+Each BorrowerOperations function that reinserts a CDP takes a single hint, as does `PoolManager::withdrawFromSPtoCDP`.

+### Hints for `redeemCollateral`

+`CDPManager::redeemCollateral` requires two hints.
+The first hint provides an accurate reinsert position (as described above), and the second hint ensures the transaction succeeds.

+All CDPs that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the sortedCDPs list.

+It’s likely that the last CDP in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with CLV.
+In this case, it should be reinserted somewhere between top and bottom of the list.
+The first hint passed to `redeemCollateral` gives the expected reinsert position.

+However, if during off-chain hint computation a different transaction changes the state of a CDP that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
+This could lead to the whole redemption sequence reverting due to out-of-gas error.

+To mitigate this, a second hint is provided: the expected ICR of the final partially-redeemed-from CDP.
+The on-chain redemption function checks whether, after redemption, the ICR of this CDP would equal the ICR hint.

+If not, the redemption sequence doesn’t perform the final partial redemption, and terminates early.
+This ensures that the transaction doesn’t revert, and most of the requested CLV redemption can be fulfilled.

 ## Math Proofs